Ilie Bolojan: Acting presidency (February–May 2025)

 Following the resignation of Klaus Iohannis on 12 February 2025, Bolojan became acting president in accordance with the presidential succession laws.
 During the handover ceremony, Iohannis greeted Bolojan at the Cotroceni Palace and held a brief meeting with him.
 He served as acting president until 26 May 2025, when Nicușor Dan's presidency began following his victory in the 2025 Romanian presidential election.

 During his tenure, the presidency of Romania saw a boost in reputation after the lackluster final years of the Iohannis presidency, with more public appearances and media visibility.
 In foreign affairs, Bolojan reiterated Romania's commitment to helping Ukraine during the Russian invasion of Ukraine with logistics and additional deliveries, ensured stronger ties with southern neighbor Bulgaria and had a major meeting with Emmanuel Macron regarding French military presence on NATO's Eastern flank, though opposing the presence of additional nuclear weapons.

 Domestically, he was seen as a stabilizing force following the social and institutional crisis caused by the annulment of the Presidential elections months prior.
 He promised a more organized and better regulated presidential election and reiterated the obligation of national institutions to respect and serve the Romanian people.
-Bolojan met with local banking associations to discuss and implement plans regarding EU funds absorbtion and investments in local businesses and infrastructure.
+Bolojan met with local banking associations to discuss and implement plans regarding EU funds absorption and investments in local businesses and infrastructure.
 He also militated for an increase in defense spending in the context of the Russo-Ukrainian War, saying "“defence is no longer a free service".
 His interim presidency came to an end on 26 May 2025 following Nicusor Dan's win in the presidential elections.
 After nearly a month of negotiations, he assumed the premiership after being named by Dan.

-Premiership (2025 to present)
+Premiership (since 2025)

 On 16 June, President Dan hinted that he would appoint Bolojan prime minister later that week, with the coalition deal with the PSD being confirmed the following day.
 Under the agreement, Bolojan would be appointed prime minister but would have to leave office for a PSD member in 2027.
 He was formally nominated on 20 June, and confirmed by the Chamber of Deputies in a 301 to 9 vote three days later.